If you have any of those characteristics it is possible that you have Asperger’s Syndrome or an Autistic Spectrum Disorder.

-Asperger’s Syndrome and Autism are one of the many neuro-divergent conditions that are part of the natural, normal human diversity which allow for a variety of functioning, self-expression, lifestyle and ways of being.
+Asperger’s Syndrome and Autism are one of the many neuro-divergent conditions that are part of the natural, normal human diversity which allows for a variety of functioning, self-expression, lifestyle and ways of being.
 Neuro-divergent conditions are a different way of relating to the world which at times has some benefits as well as disadvantages.
 Many individuals gain by acknowledging their condition, being able to understand and accept themselves better.

 What Is Asperger’s Syndrome(AS)?

 The diagnosis of Asperger Syndrome(AS) has been revised in the DSM-V(2013) to represents a new, more accurate medically and scientifically useful way of diagnosing individuals with autism-related disorders.
 Asperger’s Syndrome has been re-classified in the Autism Spectrum Disorder, more specifically on the “high functioning” end of the spectrum, however, the term Asperger’s Syndrome is still widely used.
-Individual with Asperger’s Syndrome or as they called themselves “Aspies”, typically, have social difficulties, poor communication skills, restrictive, repetitive, and stereotyped patterns of behaviour and a narrow field of interest.
+Individuals with Asperger’s Syndrome or as they called themselves “Aspies”, typically, have social difficulties, poor communication skills, restrictive, repetitive, and stereotyped patterns of behaviour and a narrow field of interest.

 Asperger’s Syndrome is a neurodevelopmental disorder which is present from early childhood.
 Studies of children with Asperger’s Syndrome suggest that their problems with socialization and communication continue into adulthood.
-Also they are prone to develop additional mental health conditions in adolescence and adulthood such as attention deficit, anxiety, depression, obsessive-compulsive and bipolar disorders.
+Also, they are prone to develop additional mental health conditions in adolescence and adulthood such as attention deficit, anxiety, depression, obsessive-compulsive and bipolar disorders.
 They often feel isolated because of their poor social skills and narrow interests.
 Although now with the age of internet and social media they have found new ways to connect with one another.

 The Asperger's Syndrome may vary and can range from mild to severe.
 The following characteristics are rarely all present in one person or may vary in degree: